ju-c/stars/README.md

 - [drpancake/chard](https://github.com/drpancake/chard) - A simple async/await task queue for Django.
 One process, no threads, no other dependencies.
 - [file-validator/file-validator](https://github.com/file-validator/file-validator) - The first Python validation package uses type, mime, extension, magic numbers, and size to validate files. ✅
 - [TheAlgorithms/Python](https://github.com/TheAlgorithms/Python) - All Algorithms implemented in Python
-- [kovidgoyal/kitty](https://github.com/kovidgoyal/kitty) - Cross-platform, fast, feature-rich, GPU based terminal
+- [kovidgoyal/kitty](https://github.com/kovidgoyal/kitty) - If you live in the terminal, kitty is made for you!
+Cross-platform, fast, feature-rich, GPU based.
 - [Zulko/moviepy](https://github.com/Zulko/moviepy) - Video editing with Python
 - [HackSoftware/Django-Styleguide](https://github.com/HackSoftware/Django-Styleguide) - Django styleguide used in HackSoft projects
 - [rzashakeri/django-audio-validator](https://github.com/rzashakeri/django-audio-validator) - Django audio validator that verifies the mime and extension of audio files.